About Modeling for Me

 I use a Trade for Prints (TFP) approach.
 For each session, the model receives one or more finished original print of their choice (one 16"x24", two 11"x14" or three 8"x10" prints).
 The images can be anything from my body of work, and not necessarily from the session itself.

-Models also receive digital images from the session in both web and screen resolution.
+Models also receive a full set of digital images from the session in both web and screen resolution.
 I retain copyright over the images, but always provide models with permission for non-commercial uses, such as on personal web pages etc.

 What happens to images I don’t like?

 Once the images from a session are processed, I meet with model to review the images.
 If there are any images in which the model is identifiable that they object to, I will delete them.

 How will the photographs be used?